matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Kubernetes rollingUpdate**

 - Manages new-versions.
 Spare users from experiencing downtime.
-- Kubernetes will create pods of the new version one-by-ine, waiting for each new version pod to become available before destroying one of the old version pods.
+- Kubernetes will create pods of the new version one-by-one, waiting for each new version pod to become available before destroying one of the old version pods.

 ```yaml